cphouser/52wheelcrawler/README.md

 "HUMMER H3, H3X, H3 ALPHA, BASE, LUXURY",2006,2008,"12 X 1.5,100.0"
 "HYUNDAI ENTOURAGE",2007,2008,"12 X 1.5,95.3"
 ```
 It is important that the make is a single word and separated from the model keywords by a space.
-The only make this should effect is "ALFA ROMEO".
 The included table was generated using [this list](http://www.wheelsupport.com/bolt-pattern-stud-pattern-6-x-139-7/), Sublime Text 3, and the Python 3 shell.
 A similar file can be written manually in excel or a similar program (export as csv).

 ## Running:
 on Debian: *python3 part_search.py mm/dd/yy* where mm/dd/yy is the earliest date to return results from.
 This argument must be specified.